Covid-19 coronavirus: Donald Trump's laughable excuse for the scale of US outbreak

 His logic was ridiculous.
 Any person with an appropriately ordered set of priorities knew it didn't actually matter whether the infected people were on the ship or locked up on dry land – either way, they were infected.

-Mr Trump was worried about the optics of the official tally going up when he should have been worrying about the patients' welfare.
+Trump was worried about the optics of the official tally going up when he should have been worrying about the patients' welfare.

 The same thing is happening now, just on a greater scale.
-Mr Trump is frustrated that the media keeps reporting how much larger America's outbreak is than any other country's.
-He expresses no frustration at the fact that America's outbreak really is larger than any other country's.
+Trump is frustrated the media keeps reporting how much larger America's outbreak is than any other country's.
+He expresses no frustration at the fact America's outbreak really is larger than any other country's.

 "Don't those pesky reporters realise that if we didn't bother to look for infections, we wouldn't find any?" he apparently tells himself, thinking it's a clever point.

-Some trusted adviser needs to whisper in Mr Trump's ear that the US has more cases than anywhere else not because it tests more people, but because more of its people are infected.
+Some trusted adviser needs to whisper in Trump's ear that the US has more cases than anywhere else not because it tests more people, but because more of its people are infected.
 And as President, that is what he is supposed to care about.

-Mr Trump clearly wants to be re-elected.
+Trump clearly wants to be re-elected.
 Well, the surest way for an incumbent politician to win – particularly when a crisis hits – is for them to do their job well.

 It is bewildering how often leaders fail to realise that, as obvious as it seems to the rest of us.
 They waste their time trying to spin their way out of failure when focusing on succeeding in the first place would actually be easier.

-Instead of marketing America's horrific coronavirus toll as best he can, or gambling on longshot miracle cures, or shifting the blame to the states, or fighting with reporters every day, Mr Trump should be exclusively fixated on limiting the virus's spread.
+Instead of marketing America's horrific coronavirus toll as best he can, or gambling on long-shot miracle cures, or shifting the blame to the states, or fighting with reporters every day, Trump should be exclusively fixated on limiting the virus's spread.

 If he had taken the pandemic seriously from the start and managed it competently, as our own government has, he would probably be coasting to re-election.